 The Animal Centre

-The new Animal Centre, which was opened in 2007, is based in the old granary and is enjoyed by children and adults alike.
+The Animal Centre is based in the East Woods and can be enjoyed by children and adults alike.
 The relaxed and welcoming atmosphere gives them the opportunity to see animals well cared for in a happy environment.
 Visitors can have hands-on, supervised contact with some of the animals, providing an enjoyable and educational visit.